Brellfith History, Family Crest & Coats of Arms

 Early rolls revealed some interesting early spellings.
 The Hundredorum Rolls of 1273 listed Robert de Brailisford, Derbyshire and the Derbyshire Writs of Parliament listed Henry de Braylesford, 1301.

 Early History of the Brellfith family

-Another 146 words (10 lines of text) covering the years 1060 and 1450 are included under the topic Early Brellfith History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brellfith research.
+Another 103 words (7 lines of text) covering the years 1060, 1450, 1660 and 1678 are included under the topic Early Brellfith History in all our PDF Extended History products and printed products wherever possible.

 Brellfith Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Brellfith family name include Braylsford, Braylford, Brayleford, Brailsford, Braylesford, Brawlford, Brawford, Brelisford, Brellisford and many more.